Paintings, Drawings & Sculpture

 oil on canvas, 8 x 18 in., $2,450.00

-A bit about the ethos of the paintings.
 I've reached an age where I can look back and reflect on all the artwork I have created since I told the world at age 11, “I am an artist.”
-My isolation during COVID-19 has given me the opportunity to wander through thousands of slides and photos I’ve taken of landscapes and other scenes since the 1970s.
-In doing this, I noticed that I haven’t used human or animal models in my paintings for a very long time.
-I'm reexamining images that I painted previously to figure out what worked.
+During 2021-22, I took the opportunity to wander through the thousands of slides and photos I took of landscapes and other scenes from the 1960s to the 1990s.
+I noticed that I hadn’t used human or animal models in my paintings for a very long time.
+I've reexamined images that I painted previously to figure out what worked.
 I've also discovered images that resonate with me now, that didn't captivate me originally.
 Additionally, my skills have improved since the 1970s.
 Even so, I am still learning how to manipulate paint.

 As I sat in my backyard reading each morning this past spring and early summer, BunBun arrived to inspect me.
 For over a month, BunBun wandered around the yard nibbling on the weeds, not afraid of me at all.
 I eventually decided to bring the camera along with my book and took a variety of photos of BunBun.
 This rabbit was perfect and I knew how to paint it from start to finish.
 I couldn’t resist the Albrecht Durer theme.
 Everything was aimed towards structurally enhancing BunBun and making it entirely the center of interest.
 The background was challenging, however, as it was imagined from the grasses I’ve painted before like, All Flesh Is Grass - Las Comadres No. 1.
 I'm especially proud of BunBun’s eye: how I captured the highlights, gentleness and beauty.
 I feel this is the best eye I've ever painted.
 In September, BunBun became bored with me and the backyard scenery and now hangs out in the front yard.
 I am already excited to meet the next generation of BunBuns.

-In January 1975, I was looking at photos of a snow scene with fresh animal tracks but I was unable to find the critter in the photo.
-The Mearns poem suddenly came to me.
+In January 1975, I was looking at photos of a snow scene with fresh animal tracks but was unable to find the critter in the photo.
 At first glance I thought it was a rabbit but the footprints were wrong.
 As I reexamined the photo, I eventually saw a tail in the tracks and realized it was a mouse.
-I am not a photorealist painter in the same league as Joseph Raffael or Richard Estes, etc. The more I examine the image, the deeper I see the color components, the light and structure that are there.
+I am not a photorealist painter in the same league as Joseph Raffael.
+The more I examine an image, the deeper I see the color components, the light and structure that are there.
 My goal is to change the image into a painting and not just reproduce a photo.
 With this painting, it was important to capture the pink blush of sunlight on the snow.

 I have always made art that fell outside of the Fine Art category.
-The concept pieces I made during The Pewter Years (ca. 1979-1994) have been given new life by adding color and transitioning to new media, but whimsey never grows old.
-Some of that menagerie have now escaped to entertain a whole new generation.
-I present them here, some humorous, some silly, and some more of a high fantasy bent - but all here for your enjoyment, TOO.
+The concept art I made during The Pewter Collectibles Years (ca. 1979-1994) have been given new life by adding color and transitioning to new media, but whimsey never grows old.
+The creatures from that menagerie are excited to entertain a whole new generation.
+I will be presenting them here, some humorous, some silly, and some more of a high fantasy bent – but all for your enjoyment.

 In the DennisLibertyToo shop you will find affordably priced artworks that fit into multiple categories of themes, styles and mediums.
-You will be able to buy original artwork like Sculpture Wands (my latest creations), as well a variety of products for home and living, wall art, and other accessories.
-My team is working on branching out to apparel, and that section will be up and running sometime in 2021.
+You will be able to buy ready-to-hang giclée prints, a variety of products for home & lifestyle, accessories, fun things for babies and children, mugs & drinkware, and holiday-themed items.

 When trying to pigeonhole the styles of artwork I’ve made over the years, family and friends say I “defy description.”
 At various times all of these labels have been applied to me and my artwork: